Emeriti and Senior Scholars

 Mentorship program

-The new MomentUM Mentorship Program - Foundations stream will provide early career faculty with opportunities for career planning, institutional navigation, and community building.
-Mentorship will be offered in flexible formats - either one-on-one or in small groups - and structured around six-month intervals to support meaningful engagement without requiring long-term commitments.
+The first stream — Early Career Foundations — will provide early career faculty with opportunities for career planning, institutional navigation, and community building.
+Mentorship is offered in flexible formats — either one-on-one or in small groups — and structured around 12-month intervals to support meaningful engagement without requiring long-term commitments.

 Your experience and insight are central to its success.
 We invite Emeriti and Senior Scholars to volunteer as Mentors.